Why are we often sold out?

 • Berto stretch jeans (€95): 585 pieces produced, 183 sold, 402 in stock

-Compared to our first Henley with Fleur de Bagne, it is simply too risky to plan large quantities on pieces that we have never produced, and which we have never talked about on the media!
+Compared to our first henley with Fleur de Bagne, it is simply too risky to plan large quantities on pieces that we have never produced, and which we have never talked about in the media!

-I know it's gone in a few hours, but it's always easier to give the lotto result after the draw.
+I know it was gone in a few hours, but it's always easier to give the lottery result after the draw.

 And to finish with a last counter-example, we still have almost all the sizes on other strong pieces:

-Yes, it also happens to order too much stock on a few pieces during the year!
+Yes, it also happens to order too much stock of some pieces in the year!

 "Why not produce more?
 There is no risk since you sell everything!"